 COLUMBIA, S.C.
 (WSAV) — Officials have released the latest update on the novel coronavirus in South Carolina, which has been reported in all 46 counties.

-The South Carolina Department of Health and Environmental Control (DHEC) updates the numbers online every afternoon.
+The South Carolina Department of Health and Environmental Control (DHEC) updates the numbers online every day.
 In addition to confirmed cases, DHEC is also reporting probable cases and probable deaths relating to COVID-19.
 A probable case is an individual who has not had a confirmatory viral test performed but has:

 - epidemiologic evidence and clinical evidence of infection, or